 About… Me, in the real world

 Like most children I was merrily pesting my grandma and mother, nosing around their kitchens before I proceeded onto doing the same in my own kitchen once I was old enough to do so.
-Having grown up with the phrase „if you want to eat something tasty, you have to know how to prepare it“ I did my best no to give in to the allure of the instant-whole-lot-of-don’t-worry-about-it-with-noodles when I moved out of my mom’s.
-Somewhat obsessed with my shape, I made the effort to look up some of the ingredients in the most popular convenience foods back then and, spooked out of my skin, settled on getting close and personal with my kitchen, cooking myself so I could control what goes into my food.
+Having grown up with the phrase „If you want to eat something tasty, you have to know how to prepare it“ I did my best no to give in to the allure of the instant-whole-lot-of-don’t-worry-about-it-with-noodles when I moved out into my own little realm.
+At some point, I made the effort to look up some of the ingredients in the most popular convenience foods back then and, spooked out of my skin, settled on getting close and personal with my kitchen, cooking myself so I could control what goes into my food.

 In the beginning, as you can imagine, a tendency to experiment rather than to follow the textbook led to some hideous results.
 But the shere fun of it alongside the necessity to feed rather than kill myself kept me going.

 Cooking up something nice, to me, is more than just preparing something to eat.
 I look up ingredients, their historical or cultural background, nutritional or even medicinal values, preparation techniques and so on, it’s as much of an adventure as a serious session of binge-playing a good game, a trip to a different world, if you will.
 Which brings me to…

 Yes, I’m a female gamer.
 That world is not as much of a boys club anymore as many males would still like to believe.
 I do however fit the (also proven not to be accurate anymore) stereotype of female gamers being more into the RPG/Fantasy/Adventure type of games.
 Finally a stereotype I’ve got no problem with.